invisible-college/robot-heart-book/chapter1.md

 # Parse

-A popular collection of web services that handle the most common needs of all mobile and web apps: data store, session information, user authentication, analytics, logging, and more.
+Parse is a popular collection of web services that handle the most common needs of all mobile and web apps: data store, session information, user authentication, analytics, logging, and more.
+In the past, app developers had to write their own backend servers.

 We will use it in combination with an image-loading library Picasso, and a custom list adapter, in order to write a sample application, selling books in a store.